migmolrod/browser-dashboard-pwa/docs/docs/requirements/non-functional/usability.md

 **Priority:** <PriorityLabel priority="Must Have"/>

 **Description:**
-The application shall be fully functional and visually optimized on devices ranging from 320px (small mobile) to 4K resolution (large desktop).
+The application shall be fully functional and visually optimized on devices ranging from 320 px (small mobile) to 4K resolution (large desktop).

 **Rationale:**
 Users access the dashboard from various devices.
 Responsive design ensures a consistent, functional experience across all screen sizes.

 **Measurement:**